Birational motives, I: pure birational motives: Introduction

 As a consequence, the group of morphisms from $h(X)$ to $h(Y)$ in $S_b^{-1} \Chow^\eff(F)$ is isomorphic to $CH_0(Y_{F(X)})$.
 Given the similar description of Hom sets in $S_b^{-1}\Sm^\proj(F)$ recalled above, this places the classical map

 in a categorical context.

+Note that, by \cite[Th.
+8.5.1 b)]{Birat}, if $X\simeq \Spec F$ in $S_b^{-1} \Sm$ then $X$ must be rationally connected; on the other hand, there are surfaces of general type with trivial birational motive, see Remarks \ref{r3.1} 1) and 3).
+So the birational motive of a smooth projective variety detects much less geometry than its class in $S_b^{-1} \Sm$, but on the other hand it is much more computable.

 This paper is organised as follows.
 In Section \ref{s1} we review pure motives.
 In Section \ref{s2} we study pure birational motives, in greater generality than outlined in this introduction.
-In particular, many results are valid for other adequate equivalence relations than rational equivalence, see \S\ref{s2.3}; moreover, some results extend to characteristic $p$ if the coefficients contain $\Q$, by using de Jong's alteration theorem \cite{dJ}, see Theorem \ref{l5.1}.
+In particular, many results are valid for other adequate equivalence relations than rational equivalence, see \S\ref{s2.3}; moreover, most results extend to characteristic $p$ if $p$ is invertible in the ring of coefficients, by using the de Jong-Gabber alteration theorem \cite{gabber}, see Theorem \ref{l5.1}.

 Section \ref{sexamples} consists of examples.
-Rationally connected varieties are shown to have trivial birational motives.
+We study varieties whose birational motive is trivial, in the line of the remarks above.
 We also study the Chow-K\"unneth decomposition in the category of birational motives, special attention being devoted to the case of complete intersections.

 Let $\Chow^\o(F)$ denote the pseudo-abelian envelope of $S_b^{-1} \Chow^\eff(F)$.
-(The superscript $\o$ stands for ``open".)
 In Section \ref{s3}, we examine two questions: the existence of a right adjoint to the projection functor $\Chow^\eff(F)\to \Chow^\o(F)$ (and similarly for more general adequate equivalences), and whether pseudo-abelian completion is really necessary.
-It turns out that the answer to the first question is negative (Theorems \ref{t3.1} and \ref{t3.2}) and the answer to the second question is positive with rational coefficients under a nilpotence conjecture (Conjecture \ref{c3.1}).
+It turns out that the answer to the first question is negative (Theorems \ref{t3.1} and \ref{t3.2}; this is related to the nontriviality of the Griffiths group for some $3$-folds) and the answer to the second question is positive with rational coefficients under a nilpotence conjecture (Conjecture \ref{c3.1}).
 We can get an unconditional positive answer to the second question if we restrict to a suitable type of motives (Proposition \ref{p3.1} and Example \ref{e3.1}).

 In Section \ref{s4}, we define a functor $S_r^{-1}\field(F)^\op\to S_r^{-1}\Chow^\eff(F,\Q)$ in characteristic $p$, using de Jong's theorem again.
 Here $\field(F)$ denotes the subcategory of $\place(F)$ with the same objects but morphisms restricted to field extensions (Proposition \ref{ph0}).